frothkoetter/cdw/README.md

 ### Iceberg - Timetravel

 Create a partitioned table
 The CREATE TABLE ...
-PARTITIONED BY syntax enables you to create identity-partitioned Iceberg tables.
+PARTITIONED BY & STORED BY syntax enables you to create identity-partitioned Iceberg tables.
 Identity-partitioned Iceberg tables are similar to the regular partitioned tables and are stored in the same directory structure as the regular partitioned tables.
 The difference is that the data files in the identity-partitioned Iceberg tables continue to store the partitioning columns.

 Only identity-partitioned Iceberg tables can be created through Hive.
 If other systems create Iceberg tables with different partitioning, then they could still be read from Hive.